inversify/InversifyJS/wiki/container_api.md

 let level1 = await container.getAsync<Level1>("Level1"); // Returns Promise<Level1>
 ```

-## container.getNamed<T>(serviceIdentifier: ServiceIdentifier<T>, named: string | number | symbol): T
+## container.getNamed\<T>(serviceIdentifier: interfaces.ServiceIdentifier\<T>, named: string | number | symbol): T

 Resolves a dependency by its runtime identifier that matches the given named constraint.
-The runtime identifier must be associated with only one binding and the binding must be syncronously resolved, otherwise an error is thrown:
+The runtime identifier must be associated with only one binding and the binding must be synchronously resolved, otherwise an error is thrown:

 ```ts
 let container = new Container();